stjacqrm/centroid/README.md

 ### Prerequisites

-What things you need to run centroid.py
+What dependencies you need to run centroid.py

 ```
 python3.6+